Marc Benioff Sells 20,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction that occurred on Wednesday, August 18th.
-The shares were sold at an average price of $252.94, for a total transaction of $5,058,800.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the firm’s stock in a transaction that occurred on Friday, August 20th.
+The stock was sold at an average price of $256.02, for a total transaction of $5,120,400.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Marc Benioff also recently made the following trade(s):